Logan007/pucr/README.md

 ## Use Case

 `n2n` software provides virtual ethernet adapters that encryptedly tunnel traffic between participants (at the `edges` of the network) even through NATs using hole punching technqiues but also the help of a forwarding `supernode` if necessary.
-To reduce traffic load and also to performancewise save some encryption cost, optional compression was planned for (using `minilzo`).
+To reduce network traffic and also to performancewise save some encryption cost, optional compression was planned for (using `minilzo`).

 Today, most `edge` nodes presumably are desktop-like computers with a heap of CPU horse power that easily can afford some compression of small sized ethernet packets which usually do not grow above 1492 bytes in size.

 However, some tiny `edges` in the _Internet of Things_ might not allow CPU cycles for compression, those would send out uncompressed data.
-To make them at least accept compressed packets, it is crucial that decompression does not eat up too many of thier precious CPU cycles.
-That is the reason for taking a closer look on compression algorithms offering that certain asymmetry.
+To make them at least accept compressed packets, it is crucial that decompression does not eat up too many of their precious CPU cycles.
+That is the reason for taking a closer look on `pucrunch`as one of the compression algorithms offering that certain asymmetry.

 ## Modifications vis-à-vis the Original